Longitudinal collective modes in relativistic asymmetric magnetized nuclear matter within the covariant Vlasov approach: Formalism

 \subsection{Dispersion relations for longitudinal mode}

 The particular case of longitudinal modes consists of small perturbations parallel to the external magnetic field.
 It is obtained by imposing in Eq.~(\ref{dispvla}) the following restrictions:

-The conservation law, Eq.~(\ref{Vcons}), for the longitudinal modes, may be written as:
+The conservation law, Eq.~(\ref{Vcons}), for the longitudinal modes may be written as:

 The latter results show that $\delta {\cal V}^{(j)}_z$ can be written in terms of $\delta {\cal V}^{(j)}_0$, which considerably simplifies the final expressions.
-The dispersion relation for density perturbations follows from taking $\mu=0$ in Eq.~(\ref{delcurr}): { { }} Next, we substitute in the latter equation $\delta f^{(j)} (\vec{q},\omega,\vec{p})$ given in Eq.~(\ref{dispvla}) and after performing the integration in $\Phi$ and using eq.(\ref{simplify_omega}), one obtains: { { }} where we have defined, as in Ref. \cite{Kelly}, the function: { { }} where $X$ is an arbitrary function of $p_\parallel$ and $p_\perp$.
-From Eq.~(\ref{densca}), it follows that the scalar density also may be written as a function of the distribution function, analogously to the particle density fluctuations: { { }} The latter expression allows us to write the scalar density in a completely analogous way to the particle density, yielding: { { }} To obtain the dispersion relations, the last step involves the use of the equations of motion of the mesonic fields to transform the Eqs.~(\ref{displongi},\ref{displongisca}) as functions of only the (npe) and scalar densities.
-One can show that the dispersion relations may be associated with a five-dimensional linear system, involving the number densities, $\delta \rho^{(p)}$, $\delta \rho^{(n)}$, $\delta \rho^{(e)}$, and the scalar densities $\delta \tilde{\rho}^{(p)}_s$, $\delta \tilde{\rho}^{(n)}_s$, which may be written in matrix form as follows: { { }} The eigenmodes $\omega$ of the system are the solutions that correspond to the roots of the determinant of the latter matrix.
-The entries of the latter matrix are discussed in a detailed way in the appendix.
+The dispersion relation for density perturbations follows from taking $\mu=0$ in Eq.~(\ref{delcurr}): { { }} Next, we substitute in the latter equation $\delta f^{(j)} (\bm{q},\omega,\bm{p})$ given in Eq.~(\ref{dispvla}) and after performing the integration in $\Phi$ and using Eq.~(\ref{simplify_omega}), one obtains: { { }} where we have defined, as in Ref. \cite{Kelly}, the function: { { }} where $X$ is an arbitrary function of $p_\parallel$ and $p_\perp$.
+From Eq.~(\ref{densca}), it follows that the scalar density also may be written as a function of the distribution function, analogously to the particle density fluctuations: { { }} The latter expression allows us to write the scalar density in a completely analogous way to the particle density, yielding: { { }} To obtain the dispersion relations, the final step is to employ the equations of motion of the mesonic and electromagnetic fields , given in appendix A, in order to rewrite Eqs.~(\ref{displongi}) and (\ref{displongisca}) only in terms of the neutron and proton densities, their corresponding scalar densities, and the electron density as detailed in Appendix B. One can show that the dispersion relations may be associated with a five-dimensional linear system, involving the number densities, $\delta \rho^{(p)}$, $\delta \rho^{(n)}$, $\delta \rho^{(e)}$, and the scalar densities $\delta \tilde{\rho}^{(p)}_s$, $\delta \tilde{\rho}^{(n)}_s$, which may be written in matrix form as follows: { { }} The normal modes $\omega$ of matter are obtained numerically from the determinant of the matrix $\{a_{ij}\}$.
+The matrix elements depend on the interactions and generalized Lindhard functions, which are nonlinear in $\omega$ and the momentum $q$.
+Since, we are interested in studying the stable modes, we will only consider the real roots of the determinant.
+The entries of the matrix $\{a_{ij}\}$ are discussed in detail in the appendix.